 Persian Ornament

-The patterns in this and the next plate are from Persian artifacts in the British Museum.
+The patterns in this and the next plate are from Persian artefacts in the British Museum.

-The patterns and designs in this and the next plate are from a Persian manufactures pattern book.
-I like all the floral motives.
+The patterns and designs in this and the next plate are from a Persian manufacturer’s pattern book.
+I like all the floral motifs.

 Indian Ornament